RedisLabs/redislabs-docs/content/rs/installing-upgrading/_index.md

 1. Run: `sudo ln -s /run/systemd/resolve/resolv.conf /etc/resolv.conf`
 1. Run: `sudo service systemd-resolved restart`
     {{% /expand %}}
+- By default, Redis can utilize local ports up to port 29999 (see [Network Port Configurations]({{< relref "/rs/administering/designing-production/networking/port-configurations.md" >}})).
+To prevent a possible port conflict during services startup where the OS might use one of the Redis ports, it's recommended to restrict the OS from using Redis ports range.
+This can be done by setting net.ipv4.ip_local_port_range to have a value of '30000 65535' in /etc/sysctl.conf.

 ## Installing RS on Linux